The €50,000 Fleet Mistake Most Operators Notice Only After the Accident

 reduce repeat risky behaviour over time

+That is why the value is operational, not only technical.
+The goal is not to collect more footage.
 The goal is to give the fleet team the right evidence at the moment it matters.

 Why this matters financially